aayushi221/CARTOONIZATION/README.md

 STEP 4: Create an edge mask from the grayscale image using adaptive                 thresholding.

-STEP 5: Combine the color image from setpe 1 with the edge mask from step 4.
+STEP 5: Combine the color image from step 1 with the edge mask from step 4.

 Easy peasy!